killianguilland/poc-meshroom-x-qarnot/README.md

-# meshroom-poc
+# poc-meshroom-x-qarnot

-Small proof-of-concept that runs a meshroom_batch command inside a Qarnot task running the meshroom docker image.
+> Small proof-of-concept that runs a meshroom_batch command inside a Qarnot task running the meshroom docker image.

 ## Installation